bonitasoft/bonita-migration/README.md

 =================
 What it does?
 -------------
-this project migrate an installed bonita open solution from one version to an other Configuration
+this project migrate an installed bonita open solution from one version to another Configuration
 --------------